github/covid19-dashboard/_pages/related.md

 - [https://ncov2019.live](https://ncov2019.live/data): A dashboard that presents global statistics about COVID-19 in a tabular format.
 - [COVID-19 Clinical Trials Dashboard](https://kishorevasan.shinyapps.io/coronavirus_clinical_trials/) : An interactive dashboard that tracks clinical trials related to COVID-19.
 Uses clinicaltrials.gov data and is updated using API calls.
+- [Search Trends for coronavirus symptoms, by Country](https://coronavirustracker.webflow.io/): shows earch-trends for coronavirus symptoms in the native language of the top-50 populated countries in the world (excl.
+China).